 This is a great way for grandparents to connect with their grandchildren for a fun day trip that keeps family history alive.
 Plus, searching for old cemeteries and ancestors can be quite an adventure.

 Here are 3 must-sees for your family research road trip:

 Marion County Public Library in Fairmont

-- A treasure trove of ancestry information lies within the library, in a room set aside for the holdings of the Marion County Genealogy Club.
-Club members staff the Genealogy Room throughout the week to help visitors explore their resources, which include: vital records (birth, death, census, wills, cemetery records) for most of the state’s 55 counties; histories of the counties; donated family histories; Times West Virginian obituaries from 1982 to the present; histories and information on Ohio, New Jersey, New York, Maryland, Pennsylvania, Virginia and North Carolina; information on Revolutionary War and Civil War soldiers from this area; city directories from the early 1900s; the Index to Land Grants in West Virginia from the early 1780s; school yearbooks; maps; old photos; and more.
+- A treasure trove of ancestry information lies within the library, in a room set aside for the Marion County Genealogy Club holdings.
+Club members staff the Genealogy Room throughout the week to help visitors explore their resources, which include: vital records (birth, death, census, wills, cemetery records) for most of the state’s 55 counties; histories of the counties; donated family histories; Times West Virginian obituaries from 1982 to the present; histories and information on Ohio, New Jersey, New York, Maryland, Pennsylvania, Virginia, and North Carolina; information on Revolutionary War and Civil War soldiers from this area; city directories from the early 1900s; the Index to Land Grants in West Virginia from the early 1780s; school yearbooks; maps; old photos; and more.

 He offers the following tips to get you going:

 - Start at the beginning and go back.
 Ask your mom and dad and then go to your grandparents.

 - Ask for a family Bible record, but check it for accuracy.